 But whether I like it or not, fall is in the air, and I do indeed feel the seasonal shift starting to take place.
-Now that my travel is lightening up for the year, I’m looking at October and realizing that I have a full month with NO TRAVEL PLANS—which is very unusual for me.
-With all of this downtime, I’m hearing the call to slow down, reconnect, and refocus my intentions for the rest of the year.
+Now that my calendar is lightening up for the year, I’m looking at October and realizing that I have a full month with NO TRAVEL PLANS—which is very unusual for me.
+With all of this downtime, I’m hearing the call to slow down, reconnect, and refocus my intentions—like I usually do in January…just a few months early this year.

 Complete a 7-day Ayurvedic cleanse.
 I have done them a few times before and felt so wonderful afterwards.
 Ayurveda recommends cleansing in the spring and the fall, and since I missed doing one last spring, I feel very motivated to do one now.

 Start seed cycling.
 Any ladies out there familiar with this?
 From this article: “Seed cycling is a technique that helps your body naturally re-balance it’s hormone levels (namely estrogen and progesterone) by including different seeds during the two different phases of your menstrual cycle.”
 I’ve been wanting to try this for a while, finally giving it a go this month.

 Finish the 3 books I have started.
 Currently on my bookshelf: Anatomy of the Spirit: The Seven Stages of Power and Healing, Living Beautifully: with Uncertainty and Change, and Immigrant, Montana.